Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-If you want to play the Frostbite Scenario, you need this: [Space Engineers Frostbite Scenario unlocker](https://github.com/Lamer87/Space-Engineers-Frostbite-Scenario-Unlocker)
+If you want to play the Frostbite Scenario, you need this (testing): [Space Engineers Frostbite Scenario unlocker](https://github.com/Lamer87/Space-Engineers-Frostbite-Scenario-Unlocker)

 ---